 Gradually stir in 1 cup milk and 1 cup hot water.
 Stir until smooth and thickened; add salt and black pepper, to taste.
 Pour the gravy into a serving dish and serve with the chicken and hot biscuits, potatoes, or rice.

-Chicken must be cooked to at least 165 F on a food thermometer inserted into the thickest part of the chicken, not touching bone.
-Meat Temperature Chart and Safe Cooking Tips.
+- Chicken must be cooked to at least 165 F on a food thermometer inserted into the thickest part of the chicken, not touching bone.